p5-vbnekit/agmod.forks/README.md

 AG 6.7 is not released yet, but you can download it in its current state (for testing) [here](https://drive.google.com/open?id=1QuSQ2GV8hfti3ZVOoUPkjNTzulqLRRc0).

 ## Changes from AG 6.6-U
-- Fixed snark crash fix
+- Fixed snark crash
+- Fixed tank crash
 - Fixed ammo counter when recording demo
 - Fixed fullupdate exploit
 - Fixed standing cropses
+- Fixed high network usage due to satchel
+- Added "agforcespectator" command for voting (force player to spectator).
+For example, "agforcespectator #12"
+- Added "agforceteam" command for voting (force player team).
+For example, "agforceteam #12 red"
 - Gauss and RPG fixes enabled by default

 ## Original Team